 More Soulish Food | Hungry Souls Home

 Holiday Prayer Cards

-Holiday Prayer Cards with John Stott quote are available in packets of 8 or 10.
-The image shown above is printed on the left front side of the card, and the John Stott prayer is printed on the right front side.
+Holiday Prayer Cards with John Stott Quote are available in packets of 8 or 10.
+The image shown above is printed on the left front side of the card and the John Stott prayer is printed on the right front side.

-Packets of 8 are available for $10; packets of 10 cost $12.
+Packets of 8 are available for $10.00; packets of 10 are available for $12.00.

-Copyright © 2006-2018 Mainstay Ministries.
+Copyright © 2006-2009 Mainstay Ministries.
 All rights reserved.

+More Soulish Food | Hungry Souls Home